jevolk/SPQF/README.md

 * Automatic NickServ ghost and regain on (re)connect.
 * Vote modules can have independent configurations.
 * Database-records of votes, ballots and outcomes.
-* Vote to copy the voting configuration of another channel.
+* Expiration management to undo effects of votes after some time.
+* Vote-time options to set any config variable for a single vote.

 #### Upcoming Features